 It will be the responsibility of the Manager to ensure that new or temporary staff are familiar with this policy and to monitor that it is being implemented by all staff and parents.
 This will be achieved through observation of staff practice and regular communication with parents.
 All relevant medication forms will be checked and updated on a regular basis.
-Parents will be made aware of this policy through the enrolment procedures and the parents' handbook.

 This policy will be reviewed annually to ensure that it is relevant and up to date.